josephdviviano/horoma/README.md

 ## Pretrained ResNet as feature-extractor

 Code for this model lies on git branch - `resnet`.
 We have left it unmerged as it is not our best performing model.
+This model follow same usage as given above by b2phot1.
+Sample config file - `resnet_clusters_kmeans.json` - can be found on the corresponding branch.

 ## Variational Deep Embedding (VADE) model

 Code for this model lies on git branch - `vade`.
 We have left it unmerged as it is not our best performing model.
+This model follow same usage as given above by b2phot1.
+Sample config file - `vade_clusters_kmeans.json` - can be found on the corresponding branch.

 ## Ladder Network model